 a) Scope - Al Etihad Gold is committed to 1.
 Follow Rules and regulations related to our business activity; 2.
 Follow international best practices and market standards; 3.
-Operates in accordance withthe OECD Due Diligence Guidnace for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and its Supplement in Gold & the EBC Rules for Risk Based Due Diligence in the Gold and Precious Metals Supply Chain.
+Operates in accordance with the OECD Due Diligence Guidnace for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and its Supplement in Gold & the EBC Rules for Risk Based Due Diligence in the Gold and Precious Metals Supply Chain.
 4. Comply with the best practice and standards in AML/CFT, avoid contributing to conflict and prevent abuses of Human Rights.
 5. Build constructive engagement with suppliers to source responsibly from CAHRA.
 6. Act in good faith, demonstrate significant and measurable efforts to improve of the ongoing due diligence, including monitoring emerging risk in the supply chain.
-Al Etihad b) Responsibilities - In carrying out our duties under the Policy, both AI Etihad Gold staff and management alike will be expected to undertake their duediligence role as prescribe by the management.

-Gold SupplyChain Policy and procedures sets out the company's responsibility and commitment to attain a responsible supply chain of minerals.
+Al Etihad Gold Supply Chain Policy and procedures sets out the company's responsibility and commitment to attain a responsible supply chain of minerals.
 The provisions, procedures and controls detailed in the policy and procedures manual are mandatory and applies to Al Etihad Gold staff and Al Etihad Gold clients.